-He invites every man, woman, and child into a close relationship with Himself as brothers, sisters, and friends.
-Just like He invited those who knew Him 2000 years ago.
+Jesus invites every man, woman, and child into a close relationship with Himself as brothers, sisters, and friends, just like He invited those who knew Him 2000 years ago.
+But who is Jesus?

-But, who is Jesus?
-The New Testament teaches that He is the Son of God who died for our sins and rose again so that we could have eternal life just by believing in Him as the Savior.
-You can know all that Jesus Christ is and claimed to be.
+The New Testament teaches that Jesus is the Son of God who died for our sins and rose again so that we could have eternal life just by believing in Him as the Savior.

 Jesus claimed to be God.